eartho-group/one-client-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/AwesomeModuleExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-eartho-module`.
+To edit the Objective-C files, open `example/ios/EarthoModuleExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-eartho-module`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeawesomemodule` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeEarthoModule` under `Android`.

 ### Commit message convention